 Music – get involved

 Music can bring a lot of pleasure, whether you listen to it at home, attend concerts, sing, or play a musical instrument yourself.
 If you want to get involved to listen, sing or play an instrument yourself, we have information on some of the organisations that can help you.
-Use the quick links below to jump to the sections that interest you the most.
+Use the links below to jump to the sections that interest you the most.

 Jesmond Choral Group is a friendly local choir which currently meets on Tuesday evenings from 7.30pm at St Hilda’s Church.